magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_list.md

 {%
 include note.html
 type='warning'
 content='The list widget is deprecated since version 2.2.0.
-As an alternative component for the admin area, use [DynamicRows]({{ page.baseurl }}/ui_comp_guide/components/ui-dynamicrows.html).'
+As an alternative component for the admin area, use [DynamicRows][].'
 %}

 Provides a way to move items, typically a list, from one content section to another.